 Menu Item Description ${f T}$ Rename Changes the list entry to edit mode and lets you change the host description directly in the list.
 Once you've finished editing the host description, press [Enter] or select a different host from the list.
 Alternatively, you can also double click the desired host list entry to enter the edit mode.
-Clone Clone Creates a copy of the selected host definition and adds it to the list.
+Clone Creates a copy of the selected host definition and adds it to the list.
 The description of the new entry is automatically extended with a postfix "(n)" since it is not allowed to have two hosts each with an identical description.
 Feel free to rename the auto-generated description and to adapt the connection parameters, then press the [Save] button to confirm your changes.
+Batch Edit Retrospective lets you change the configuration parameters of multiple

+Batch Edit...

-Patch Edit Retrospective lets you change the configuration parameters of multiple hosts in a single shot.
+Retrospective lets you change the configuration parameters of multiple hosts in a single shot.
 The corresponding view appears if at least two hosts are selected.
 Press and hold the [Ctrl] button and click desired hosts or activate this menu and thereby automatically select the hosts from the context of the selected one (i.e. all hosts belonging to the same folder).

-Activate the [Delete selected] button to delete the definition of all selected hosts.
-Click the [Change] button to edit the SSH connection for the selected hosts Enter the new username Provide the new password
+- 1. Activate the [Delete selected] button to delete the definition of all selected hosts.

+- 2. Click the [Change] button to edit the SSH connection for the selected hosts

+- Enter the new username

+- Provide the new password

-• Press the [Change] button to store it.
+- Press the [Change] button to store it.